Jefferson Memorial

 Deferred Prosecution Agreement (DPA) in D.C.

-A deferred prosecution agreement (DPA) is a pre-trial “diversion program” that is normally offered to first-time offenders of a minor offense.
-As with all diversion programs, a DPA is an agreement between the government and the defendant in which the defendant performs a set of conditions in exchange for the charges being dismissed before trial.
+A deferred prosecution agreement (DPA) is a pre-trial “diversion program” that is sometimes offered in Washington, D.C. to first-time offenders of a minor offense.
+As with all diversion programs, a DPA is an agreement between the government and the defendant.
+It allows the defendant to perform a set of conditions in exchange for the charges being dismissed before trial.
 The defendant does not admit guilt by entering into such an agreement.

 Although the terms of a DPA are negotiable, the typical DPA provides for the defendant to perform 32 hours of community service over a four-month period.
 If the defendant fails to perform his end of the agreement, he or she is put back into the same position the defendant faced before the diversion program; that is, facing criminal charges.